sezginerdem/p04-Phonebook-App-deployed-on-AWS-ALB-with-AS-and-RDS-using-CF/My_Solution.md

-# Project-04 : Phonebook App (Python Flask) deployed on AWS Application Load Balancer with Auto Scaling and Relational Database Service (RDS) using AWS CloudFormation
+# Project-04: Phonebook App (Python Flask) deployed on AWS Application Load Balancer with Auto Scaling and Relational Database Service (RDS) using AWS CloudFormation

 ## Description

-The Phonebook Application aims to create a phonebook application in Python and deployed as a web application with Flask on AWS Application Load Balancer with Auto Scaling Group of Elastic Compute Cloud (EC2) Instances and Relational Database Service (RDS) using AWS CloudFormation Service.
+The Phonebook Application aims to create a phonebook application via Python and deployed as a web application with Flask on AWS Application Load Balancer with Auto Scaling Group of Elastic Compute Cloud (EC2) Instances and Relational Database Service (RDS) using AWS CloudFormation Service.

 ## Problem Statement